gtshen173/DSTS_Assignment_1_U3268781/docker_commands.md

-# DSTS Assignment 1 Docker Image - U3268781
+# DSTS Assignment 1 Docker Commands - U3268781

 This file have list of docker commands I used to push to respository.